FayezAltawafshih/FayezAltawafshih/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>
+🔭 I’m currently working in a data entry vacancy with ILO

-👯 I’m looking to collaborate on<br>
+👯 I look forward to cooperating to accomplish my tasks and add value to your organization.

-🤝 I’m looking for help with<br>
+🤝 I'm looking for help in finding a functional role in data analysis

-🌱 I’m currently learning<br>
+🌱 I’m currently learning Data Analysis Track in Princess Sumaya University for Technology

 💬 Ask me about Results-oriented Data Analyst offering 3 years of experience in surfing, exploring and managing data to drive business and community development growth.
 Adept at data manipulation, visualization and processing data analyses software, proficient with operating SQL, Microsoft BI, Python and other software systems.
-Interested in continuing the growth of my career with a company in which I can leverage my skills to drive business growth and contribute to maximizing profit while progressing my career ⚡ Fun fact
+Interested in continuing the growth of my career with a company in which I can leverage my skills to drive business growth and contribute to maximizing profit while progressing my career

 ## 🌐 Socials: